Girls Just Want to Have Fun: The Best Gifts Ideas for Girls

 While she may grow to love a toy that she’s not initially interested in, you’ll both be happier if you pick something she’ll be excited about right away.

-Neither one of you will enjoy the disappointed look she’ll get on her face on Christmas morning when she excitedly opens a present only to find out that she has zero interest in it.
+Neither one of you will enjoy the disappointed look she’ll get on her face when she excitedly opens a present only to find out that she has zero interest in it.

 Besides, why would you want to part with your hard-earned money to buy something when you already know there’s a good chance she won’t use it?